anku255/express-basic-boilerplate/README.md

 # express-basic-boilerplate
-Boilerplate for express server with eslint and nodemon.
+Boilerplate for express server with mongodb, eslint and nodemon.

 ## Getting Started